 The best time for this kind of strategy is when the property market is quiet so, prices will be average or low.
 The market has, of course, been hectic the past year and house prices are high.
 It is slowing down though, making this kind of strategy more viable again.

-According to a survey by Hamptons, around 23,000 homes in England and Wales were flipped – 2.5% of the total number of homes sold in 2020.
+According to a survey by Hamptons, around 23,000 homes in England and Wales were flipped – 2.5% of the total number of homes sold.
 Of those properties, only 5% were flats, compared to 20% of flipped properties a year earlier.

-The survey went on to state that more homes are flipped in Burnley than elsewhere in England – 8% in 2020.
+The survey went on to state that more homes are flipped in Burnley than elsewhere in England – 8%.
 Of those, 81 properties cost less than £40,000.

 Flipping is a good strategy for novice investors because it allows them to acquire a lump sum of money in a relatively short space of time, which they can reinvest in another more ambitious renovation project.